jayc2111/commands/notes/MQTT_TLS.md

 # certificate file formats

 ## PEM (Privacy Enhanced Mail)
-.pem / .key
+`.pem` / `.key`
-.pem / .cert / .crt
+`.pem` / `.cert` / `.crt`
 (mostly) certificate and privates key saved in one file

 ## DER (Distinguished Encoding Rules)
 A .der-file is a base64 encoded binary version of an .pem-file.
 It is also possible to store separate certificates.
-also: .cer
+also: `.cer`

 ## PFX oder P12
-.p12 / .pfx
+`.p12` / `.pfx`
 This kind of file is also binary formatted und can hold a certificate and well as the path to the private key.
-It is also possible to store this kind of file password encrypted
+It is also possible to store this kind of file password encrypted.

 ## CSR (Certificate Signing Request)
 Request for a digital certificate which contains the public key along with more details about the requesting party.

 ## super easy to remember ...
 There is no real correlation between the file extension and encoding.
-That means a .crt file can either be a .der encoded file or .pem encoded file.
+That means a .crt-file can either be a .der encoded file or .pem encoded file.

 ## bundles of certificates
 Although root certificates exist as single files they can also be combined into a bundle.
 On Debian based Linux systems these root certificates are stored in the `/etc/ssl/certs` folder along with a file called `ca-certificates.crt`.